-This year there may be an opportunity to go to Berlin on a study trip.
+There may also be an opportunity to go to Berlin on a study trip.

-In January we will be going to The Museum of Leicester for a workshop on their German Impressionist Art followed by a trip to a German restaurant for lunch.
+In the summer term we go to The Museum of Leicester for a workshop on their German Impressionist Art followed by a trip to a German restaurant for lunch.